mindspore-ai/docs/tutorials/experts/source_en/parallel/operator_parallel.md

 With the development of deep learning, network models are becoming larger and larger, such as trillions of parametric models have emerged in the field of NLP, and the model capacity far exceeds the memory capacity of a single device, making it impossible to train on a single card or data parallel.
 Operator-level parallelism is used to reduce the memory consumption of individual devices by sharding the tensor involved in each operator in the network model, thus making the training of large models possible.

+> Hardware platforms supported by the operator-level parallel model include Ascend, GPU, and need to be run in Graph mode.

+Related interfaces:

+1. `mindspore.set_auto_parallel_context(parallel_mode=ParallelMode.SEMI_AUTO_PARALLEL)`: Sets the semi-automatic parallel mode, which must be called before initializing the network.

+2. `mindspore.ops.Primitive.shard()`: Specify the operator slicing strategy, see `Basic Principle` in this chapter for detailed examples.

+3. `mindspore.ops.Primitive.add_prim_attr()`: To meet different scenario requirements, some operators can be configured for their distributed implementation via the `add_prim_attr` interface, and these configurations are only available for `SEMI_AUTO_PARALLEL` and `AUTO_PARALLEL` modes, for example:

+    - `ops.Gather().add_prim_attr("manual_split", split_tuple)`: This interface configures the first input of the Gather operator to be non-uniformly sliced, which is only valid for axis=0. `split_tuple` is a tuple with elements of type int, the sum of the elements must be equal to the length of the 0th dimension of the first input in the Gather operator, and the number of tuples must be equal to the number of 0th dimensional slices of the first input in the Gather operator.
+    - `ops.Gather()add_prim_attr("primitive_target", "CPU")`: This interface configures the Gather operator to execute on the CPU for heterogeneous scenarios.

 ## Basic Principle

 MindSpore models each operator independently, and the user can set the shard strategy for each operator in the forward network (the unset operators are sharded by data parallelism by default).